 - Automotive batteries > You can find your nearest regional collection point at: www.kierratys.info.

-- Large batteries and accumulators designed exclusively for industrial or professional use > Ask the importer for recycling instructions.
+- Large batteries and accumulators designed exclusively for industrial or professional use > Contact the importer for recycling instructions.

 No batteries or accumulators must be disposed of with mixed waste.